Creative Brief Template

-Define requirements, goals and resources for creative projects to promote alignment with a Creative Brief.
+Define requirements, goals, and resources for creative projects to promote alignment with a Creative Brief.
 Get everyone on the same page and produce outstanding pieces.

-A creative brief provides the relevant information for any sort of creative project, including the target audience, goals, timeline, budget, and guidelines or specifications of the project itself.
-The goal of this document is to anticipate any questions the creator might have about the project and confirm that everyone agrees on the scope and purpose before the creative work begins.
+A creative brief helps build websites, videos, ads, banners, and much more.
+This document aims to anticipate any questions the creator might have about the project and confirm that everyone agrees on the scope and purpose before the creative work begins.

 When do you use a creative brief?